 Quick Answer: Parasite Cleanse and SIBO

-SIBO (bacterial overgrowth) and parasitic infections are distinct conditions requiring different tests and treatments.
-Some parasites can disrupt gut motility and potentially contribute to SIBO.
-However, no clinical evidence confirms that herbal parasite cleanses effectively treat SIBO.
+SIBO and parasitic infections are 2 distinct conditions requiring different tests and treatments.
+Some parasites disrupt gut motility and may contribute to SIBO, yet no clinical evidence confirms herbal cleanses treat SIBO.
 Always get a breath test for SIBO and a stool analysis for parasites before starting any protocol.

 Key Takeaways